Limine-Bootloader/limine-protocol/PROTOCOL.md

 > [HHDM](#hhdm-higher-half-direct-map-feature) offset is subtracted from `memmap`.

 > [!NOTE]
-> If EFI is not available, no reponse will be provided.
+> If EFI is not available, no response will be provided.

 ### Date at Boot Feature